zodgevaibhav/dev-sec-ops-demos/docker-learnings/network/mysql-with-service/README.md

     3. Run the service using the network and container name as host name -- docker run -it --rm -e DB_HOST=mysql --network services --name directory-svc dnyanyog.org/auth-service:latest

+# Assignment

+    1. Create user defined network and use it for all containers

+    2. Craete docker image of
+            - directory-service
+            - patient-service
+            - case-service
+            - appointment-service
+            - api-gateway

+    3. Run mysql inside docker container (do not expose port)
+            - directory-service-db
+            - patient-service-db
+            - case-service-db
+            - appointment-service-db
+            - Mount volume for mysql

+    4. Run below services as container
+            - directory-service
+            - patient-service
+            - case-service
+            - appointment-service
+            - api-gateway (Export 8080 port)

+    5. Connect hospital-console to api-gateway from container and test all features